Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures: Impact of exchange field on Ising Superconductivity

 where $\theta$ is the polar angle of the magnetization direction with respect to the $z$ axis, and $K_{{\rm{eff}}}$ is the effective anisotropy constant with the unit of energy density.
 The main source of the effective anisotropy constant $K_{{\rm{eff}}}$ is the spin-orbit interaction\cite{lado2017origin,chen2020magnetic,bacaksiz2021distinctive}.
 The positive $K_{{\rm{eff}}}>0$ means the magnetization direction is along the easy-axis of the ferromagnet, and the negative $K_{{\rm{eff}}}<0$ would mean the magnetization direction is in the plane.

-Interestingly, the superconducting energetics suggest that Ising superconductivity prefers an in-plane exchange field.
+In the normal state, the anisotropic spin susceptibility caused by the spin-orbit interaction favors in-plane magnetic alignment, see Fig.~\ref{fig:figure1}(a).
+In the superconducting state, this tendency persists, but becomes weaker because the spin susceptibility is smaller in the superconducting state, as shown in Fig.~\ref{fig:figure1}(b).
 Then the direction of the exchange field in the Ising superconductor is determined by the competition of the anisotropy energy of the ferromagnet and the contribution of spin susceptibility to the free energy density of the superconductor.
-The full energetics of the system can be written as
+The part of total free energy density dependent on magnetization configuration can be written as

 If the condition $K_{\rm{eff}}<\chi_SJ^2/2$ holds, then the direction of the exchange field is in the plane.
-In other words, the effect of Ising superconductivity on the energetics of the system is manifested by the switching of an off-plane easy axis anisotropy to the easy plane anisotropy.
+This relation is possible as the anisotropy energy of a monolayer ferromagnet can be tuned by various means.
+For example, the magnetic anisotropy can be engineered by strain~\cite{PhysRevB.98.144411} and by controlling the SOC via chemical tuning~\cite{doi:10.1126/sciadv.abb9379}.
+In other words, the anisotropic spin susceptibility leads to the switching of an off-plane easy axis anisotropy to the easy plane anisotropy if $K_{\rm{eff}}<\chi_SJ^2/2$.
 With this mechanism in mind, let us now discuss how the interplay between superconductivity driven-magnetic switching would affect the coupling between two ferromagnets.